 Parents or Guardians

-Information regarding Graduation will be sent to the parents or guardians listed below.
+Information regarding Graduation will be sent to the parents or guardians listed below unless the Registrar’s Office is notified that you do not wish them to receive mailings.
 Please update this information as needed.
 Providing this information does not change current FERPA, or privacy requests on your record.

 Information regarding first parents or guardians